I do not own Merlin.

 Then he got up slowly and covered her remains with a blanket he picked up from Arthur's saddle bag.
 Arthur watched him in thought.
-Merlin's words had sounded familiar, as if he had heard them somewhere before….I am sure of it.
-He thought forlorn in thought.
+Merlin's words had sounded familiar, as if he'd heard them somewhere before.
+He wassure of it.
 There was so much he needed to learn about magic and sorcery, but first he wanted to understand what part it had played in his life.

-'You are not going to mess up my brain?'
+"You aren't going to mess up my brain?"
 Arthur attempted the joke but it sounded half serious.

-'Not more than it is already.'
-Merlin mumbled indignantly and a smile was playing on his lips.
+"Not more than it is already," Merlin mumbled indignantly, a smile playing on his lips.

 Images filled Arthur's head immediately and as he slipped into Merlin's mind some of the warlock's most prominent memories shot through his conscience with speed, yet amazing clarity.